 EXP-006: Adversarial Record Suppression

-Test whether GCTS distinguishes absent evidence, evidence of absence, inaccessible evidence, likely withheld evidence, destroyed evidence, and not-generated evidence.
+Test whether GCTS distinguishes absent evidence, evidence of absence, inaccessible evidence, sealed evidence, likely withheld evidence, destroyed evidence, and not-generated evidence.

 Synthetic planted states include: